ikmb/PIA-inference/README.md

 ## Result description

-Running the pipeline produce two directories in the root directory provided by the user with argument *-d* as described above.
+Running the pipeline produces two directories in the root directory provided by the user with argument *-d* as described above.
 These two files are:

 1. output which contains three files:
     1. prediction_results.tsv which contain the generated results